 - Cirl Bunting (Emberiza cirlus): res, very common especially in cultivated and wooded areas

-- Corn Bunting (Miliaria calandra): res, abundant in open cultivated country and dry plains near the coast
+- Corn Bunting (Miliaria calandra): res, regularly in open cultivated country and dry plains near the coast

-Fields near Pánormos where Corn Bunting, Crested Lark, Black-eared Wheatear and Woodchat Shrike nest.
+Fields like these near Pánormos in the Southeast of the island are a suitable habitat for Corn Bunting, Crested Lark, Black-eared Wheatear and Woodchat Shrike.